Ministers of other Churches FAQs

 What about my pension?

 If a minister works in the UK they should be automatically enrolled onto the pension scheme - the Methodist Ministers' Pension Scheme.

 The benefits they accrue may be able to be transferred once they return to their home church but this depends on whether this is permitted by HMRC in the UK.
 If the transfer is not permitted the benefits can remain in the UK and be paid out at retirement in the form of a pension, or a pension and lump sum.
 The pension can be paid to an overseas bank account.

 Can my own church prevent my transferring?

-We can only receive applications for ministers who are in good standing with their home church and have the permission of their bishop (or equivalent) to serve in the Methodist Church in Britain.
+Yes.
+We can only receive applications from ministers who are in good standing with their home church and who have the permission of their head of church to serve in the Methodist Church in Britain.

 I am ordained but no longer a minister in my own denomination?
 Can I apply?

 Former ministers of other conferences and churches can apply to be received into Full Connexion with us.